leelacceber/Projects/Coursework/Crop_Wash.md

 Apr-June 2019
 {: .text-right}

-During my exchange programme at University of California Davis, I took a course involving **Product Design, Building, Testing**, offered by [UC Davis D-Lab](https://piet.ucdavis.edu/maindlab).
+During my exchange programme at University of California Davis, I took a course involving **Product Design, Building, Testing**, offered by [UC Davis D-Lab](https://piet.ucdavis.edu/maindlab){:target="_blank" rel="noopener"}.
 In the course, I, along with 2 team members, designed and constructed a product prototype for a real client.
 Having gone through a complete protoytping process, I have gained understanding in different steps of a design process, and how to create a succesful product.

 ## Our Client
 Our team's client was a small farm in a nearby city.
 Initially, the water they used for washing crops would just be drain to the soil.
 They would like to build a water reuse system at their crop wash station, so that the crop wash water can be reused, reducing the amount of water consumption..